Er-Hsuan Li

 Praised by the New York Concert Review as having “played with astonishing maturity and flair,” Dr. Er-Hsuan Li is a highly accomplished pianist.
 A native of Taiwan, Li has performed across Europe, Asia, and the United States on the stages of renowned venues, including Carnegie Hall, Harris Theater in Chicago, Mozarteum in Salzburg, and the Taiwan National Concert Hall.
 He attained a Doctor of Musical Arts degree in piano performance from the University of Colorado Boulder, a Master of Music degree from Northwestern University, and a Bachelor of Music degree from the Manhattan School of Music.
 He currently serves as a Visiting Assistant Professor of Music at Pacific Lutheran University.

 In recognition of Li’s remarkable artistic contributions, he has received several national scholarship awards.
-These prizes have led to the creation of an upcoming album with saxophonist Lucas Hopkins, a concerto concert performing Shostakovich’s Piano Concerto No. 1 and the world premiere of John Clay Allen’s concerto, The Stone Harp.
+These prizes have led to the creation of the NOSTOS album with saxophonist Lucas Hopkins, a concerto concert performing Shostakovich’s Piano Concerto No. 1 and the world premiere of John Clay Allen’s concerto, The Stone Harp.
 He is also a prize winner in various competitions in the United States and Taiwan, including the Bruce Ekstrand Memorial Performance Competition and the Rondo Forma Competition.